 Risk Management in DLR carries out the task as an independent validation unit and prepares a comprehensive validation report.
-Reviews of the validation reports are carried out by DLR's internal Credit Risk Committee, which consists of representatives from the Executive Board, model development and credit.
+Reviews of the validation reports are carried out by DLR's internal Credit Risk Committee, which consists of representatives from the Executive Board, model development, the lending department and business development and valuation.
 Validation reports are subsequently sent to the Risk Committee, the Board of Directors and internal audit.